jay7n/jay7n.github.io/source/_drafts/POST-request-method-2.md

 tags:
 ---

-## Two ways in encoding data in POST
+## Two ways of encoding data in POST
 In the previous article I talked about that POST is used to commit key-value based data to a server.
 Also we can call this K-V paired data as 'payload'.
 Despite how they're done behind the scene, there're two ways in representing(or encoding) the data.
 Since as a user you're the one who make the choice, it's also your job to learn them well.
 These two ways are: `application/x-www-form-urlencoded` and `multipart/form-data`.

 You may feel a little dizzy as the same way as I have experienced before.
 'What the hell is these, some mysterious cipher?'.
 It's fine, let's just keep them in mind for now and I'll give an explanation later.